 Signs of Adderall Abuse

 The most impressionable times are during our youth, and those prescribed the drug carry a higher risk of abusing due to their age group.
 If you feel that either you or a loved one is abusing Adderall, there are outward signs to look for.
 Even when used as prescribed, the risk of developing a substance use disorder is still present.
-There are steps to be taken if a problem occurs,and you must reach out to your primary care physician immediately.
+There are steps to be taken if a problem occurs, and you must reach out to your primary care physician immediately.

 - Taking a higher dose than the doctor prescribed

-- Consuming the drug any other way than orally
+- Consuming the drug any other way than orally such as snorting

-- Consuming for any other reason than medical
+- Consuming for any other reason than medical need such as staying awake or studying

 - Doctor shopping

-- Obtaining the medication through illegal means
+- Obtaining the medication through other means such as a pharmacy

 - Consuming more frequently than prescribed